searls/rubbycop/manual/cops_lint.md

 --- | ---
 Enabled | Yes

-This cop detects instances of rubocop:disable comments that can be removed without causing any offenses to be reported.
+This cop detects instances of rubbycop:disable comments that can be removed without causing any offenses to be reported.
 It's implemented as a cop in that it inherits from the Cop base class and calls add_offense.
 The unusual part of its implementation is that it doesn't